humariel/AA_P1/README.md

 How to set up:

-1. Download the dataset here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+1. Download the dataset here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign and place it on this folder.

-2. Make sure you have the following things installed in python3 (in my case python3.7):
+2. Make sure you have the following things installed in python3:
 	1. sklearn
 	2. PIL
 	3. matplotlib